OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 14. Onboarding Time (Days to First Revenue)

 For new creators, how many days from signed contract to first revenue event?
 Slow onboarding costs money — every day a creator isn’t live is a day of missed revenue.
-We also found that the faster we onboard a creator, the better their first-month retention, because they launch with momentum.
+We also found that faster onboarding correlates with better first-month retention, because momentum matters.

 Benchmark: Under 5 days to first subscriber.
 Under 10 days to first PPV revenue.
 Above 14 days to either is a process problem worth examining.